The Now (TV series)

-The Now is an American comedy series, directed by Peter and Bobby Farrelly.
+The Now is an American comedy television series, directed by Peter and Bobby Farrelly.
 It stars Dave Franco, O'Shea Jackson Jr., Daryl Hannah and Jimmy Tatro.
 It was originally set to debut in 2020 on Quibi, but it moved to The Roku Channel due to Quibi's shutdown in December 2020.
 It premiered on The Roku Channel on December 10, 2021.

 Premise

 A secret from Ed Poole's past has seemingly destroyed his future, the only thing to make his life worth living is to forget the past and live in The Now.